makyo/drab-makyo.com/cv.md

 :
     2017:

+    * [bbbingo](https://bbbingo.me) --- a website for generating and playing custom bingo cards --- Flask application designed and self-hosted
     * [Patrons](http://patrons.drab-makyo.com) --- a site for use in conjunction with Patreon, allowing encrypted posts to be viewed by certain levels of patrons --- Jekyll site designed and hosted on GitHub

     2016: